enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4_1.md

 Figure 4-3.
 Performance Comparison in SMP vs. NUMA.

 In the scenario where NUMA node 0 is bound, the throughput versus concurrency curve is notably smooth.
-Even under high concurrency, there is only a slight decline in throughput, indicating low thread context switching costs.
+Even under high concurrency, there is only a slight decline in throughput, indicating low thread context switching costs [60].
 However, throughput consistently remains below 400,000 tpmC due to significant limitations in memory bandwidth, characteristic of traditional SMP architecture.

 In contrast, when utilizing all NUMA nodes, the throughput curve is relatively worse.
 This is attributed to reduced memory efficiency and increased context switching costs when accessing across NUMA nodes, resulting in less stable throughput.
 Nevertheless, scalability is greatly improved, with peak throughput increasing by 123% compared to using a single NUMA node.